servian/TechChallengeApp/doc/readme.md

 2. unzip into desired location
 3. and you should be good to go

+## Database setup

+This application is backed by a postgres db.
+Use the `updatedb` command to create the database, tables, and seed with test data

+### Supported versions

+Tested against:

+* PostgreSQL 9.6
+* PostgreSQL 10.7

 ## Start server

 update `conf.toml` with database settings (details on how to configure the application can be found in [config.md](config.md))

-`./TechTestApp updatedb` to create a database, tables, and seed it with test data.
-Use `-s` to skip creating the database.
+`TechTestApp updatedb` to create a database, tables, and seed it with test data.
+Use `-s` to skip creating the database and only create tabls and seed data.

-`./TechTestApp serve` will start serving requests
+`TechTestApp serve` will start serving requests

 ## Interesting endpoints